Published market hub · 2026-05

 Refi window

-flat · mediumUse the public dashboard as a screening and triage layer, not as parcel-level underwriting.
+flat · mediumUse the public dashboard as a first-pass review layer, not as parcel-level deal review.

 Opportunity set